 Apparantly this Leaf Design bow finding was also produced in a smaller size suitable for earrings, although I have only found this one item which was made by Banana Bob.
 The Banana Bob line was founded by Ann Venditti and, like Sadie Green, they produced antique/vintage reproduction pieces during the 1980s and into the 1990s.
 Banana Bob items were not signed; they were sold with paper hangtags and on cards such as this one.
 Their pieces have a distinctive look that has a following among vintage costume jewelry collectors.
 The company is no longer in business and so I could not attempt to trace the finding’s origin that way.

-The second (smaller) bow brooch from the Mystery Jewelry Maker will be examined in the next post.
+The second (smaller) bow brooch from the Mystery Jewelry Maker is examined in this subsequent post.